 These metering methods can also be used for serial exposures in which the part of the object you want to focus on will always be at the same off-center position in the image.

-Simply move the AF frame to another position (see p.
-99).
+Simply move the AF metering field to another position (see p.
+88).